 In our approach to raising attainment and achievement it is recognised that attendance at school is something that should be continuously encouraged.
 Parents/carers, children and the school all have a part to play in encouraging and stressing the importance of attendance at school.

-The school holiday dates and in-service dates are available from the website www.southlanarkshire.gov.uk These are also on our school website and regular updates and reminders are provided in our monthly newsletters.
+The school holiday dates and in-service dates are available from the website www.southlanarkshire.gov.uk

 Promoting positive behaviour